-Moodle contains a Glossary tool for embedding glossaries of terms used by academics and students in the course.
+Moodle contains a Glossary tool for embedding glossaries of terms used by practitioners in your area of study.

-This page shows you how to create a Glossary in Moodle and add entries to it.
+This page shows you how to create a glossary, and how you and your students can create glossary entries within it.

 Step by step instructions

 - On the course home page, click Turn editing on.

 - In the appropriate section, click Add an activity or resource, select Glossary from the pop-up list and click Add.